sablier-labs/flow/PRECISION-ISSUE.md

 The $`\text{unlock\,time}_\text{i}`$ is the time prior to `t`, when the ongoing debt has unlocked a token.

-To determine the delay without calculating the constant interval, we can reverse engineer it from the _rescaled_ ongoing
+To determine the delay without calculating the unlock interval, we can reverse engineer it from the _rescaled_ ongoing
 debt:

 ```math